Skip to main content

 Websites with more information:

 This content is provided for general information and education purposes only and does not take into account individual circumstances.
-It is not to be relied on in substitution for specific advice from a medical professional and Family Planning Tasmania does not accept responsibility for such use.
+It is not to be relied on in substitution for specific advice from a medical professional or legal expert and Family Planning Tasmania does not accept responsibility for such use.
 Family Planning Tasmania has taken every effort to ensure that the information is up to date and accurate, however information and knowledge is subject to change.
-Family Planning Tasmania advises that you always consult a medical professional for individual advice.
+Family Planning Tasmania advises that you always consult a medical professional or legal expert for individual advice.

 Back to all topics